Digital-Tech-KKHS/game-design-team/documents/Game Design Document.md

 What requirements will your end user have to run the game?
 How will you distribute it to them?

 The project will be developed in the unreal engine using a mix of the blueprint language and C++.
 The libraries will be provided by the unreal engine and other assets that aren't provided will be made using the unreal engine's asset editor.
 Unreal Engine provides me with everything I need as it provides a built-in asset editor.
 The game will require at least a GTX 460 graphics card and an Intel Core i5 2400 or AMD FX-8350 with a minimum of 4GB of RAM.
 The recommended requirements will be at least a GTX 760 or Radeon RX470, an Intel Core i7 2600 or AMD FX-9590 with a recommended 8GB of RAM.
 The game will be distributed using GitHub.
 # Required Assets
 ## Art
 Character models for ghost NPC, character, scrolls and other collectables, the player, interactive puzzles, the haunted house and other items that may need to be added.
+Textures and other items that help with the aesthetics of the game such as lighting will be required
 ### Objects
-Also interactables and other scrolls and objects such as doors
+Interactables such as scrolls and objects such as doors and the fellow NPC ghost as well as puzzle objects will all be required.

 ### Characters and Animations